Samantha Fox (American actress): 1980s

 By the 1980s, Fox was living in New York City, rooming with fellow actress Kelly Nichols.
 Fox was struggling with drug addiction, spending most of her income on drugs.
 In 1980, Fox co-starred with Jack Wrangler in the Vincent-directed porn Jack 'n Jill.
 It was their first film together.
 When Fox met Wrangler she "tingled all over" and they had "instant magnetism".
 They lived together for a week "playing husband and wife" to prepare for the domestic-themed swinging film.
 Also in 1980, Fox won the Adult Film Association of America (AFAA) Best Actress award for Jack 'n Jill.
 She was noted for her strong screen presence and her ability to play roles that range from an innocent to an assertive woman.

 In March 1981, Fox said she was a "former drug addict" and had been clean for a year and a half.
 A few months later, she won her second AFAA Best Actress award for This Lady is a Tramp.
 In 1981, she also co-starred in Centerfold Fever with Tiffany Clark, Kandi Barbour, Ron Jeremy and others.

 In 1982, she co-starred in The Devil in Miss Jones 2, the sequel to the seminal The Devil in Miss Jones.
 That same year, she co-starred in Roommates, playing the role of a call girl who seeks to leave sex work to work in television.
 Her role in Roommates was called "one of the top erotic performances ever", by Pornstar Classics.

 Fox played the lead role in the 1983 Doris Wishman horror A Night to Dismember.

 One of her final adult films was in 1984, Jack & Jill 2 the sequel, again with Jack Wrangler.
-By this point, Fox was again struggling with drug addiction and she began detoxing from drug use; at the same time, suffered from pneumonia.
+By this point, Fox was again struggling with drug addiction and she began detoxing from drug use; at the same time, she also suffered from pneumonia.
 She decided to retire from porn, sharing in a 2003 interview with Adult Video News that "I realized I had to close the door on porn and see if I could start from scratch."
 She eventually did, learning how to negotiate her own contracts, promoting herself, and booking her own appearances.

 In 1985, Fox was indicted on federal charges in Utah for being part of a phone sex operation in which children in Utah were able to call a number and hear sexually explicit recordings that Fox had made.
 The charges were later dropped.
 Three years later, the federal Telephone Decency Act would be passed, outlawing phone sex nationally.
 That same year, she had roles in Streetwalkin' and Playgirl.

 Fox continued acting in mainstream films, co-starring in Chuck Vincent's 1987 film Warrior Queen alongside Sybil Danning.